-The Legal Services Staff Association is a “wall-to-wall” union representing the secretaries, paralegals, receptionists, process servers, social workers, attorneys and other non-management employees of Legal Services NYC (LSNYC) and MFY Legal Services.
+The Legal Services Staff Association is a “wall-to-wall” union representing the secretaries, paralegals, receptionists, process servers, social workers, attorneys and other non-management employees of Legal Services NYC (LSNYC) and Mobilization for Justice (MFJ, formerly MFY Legal Services).
 Founded in 1973, LSSA is now a unit of the National Organization of Legal Services Workers (NOLSW), Local 2320 of the United Automobile, Aerospace and Agricultural Implement Workers (UAW).

 Our members serve low income persons and communities throughout New York City in civil legal matters including housing, domestic violence, public benefits, education, family, community economic development, HIV/AIDS, immigration, LGBTQ, and mental health.
 We are dedicated to making it possible for our members to make careers in Legal Services through a fair labor contract and a dignified work environment.
 This allows us to provide high quality legal services in the communities we serve.

 LSSA has over 450 members in thirteen shops throughout the five boroughs of New York City.
 It is the largest of NOLSW’s many legal services units, but there are many aspects of LSSA in which we take greater pride.